KennethNguyen/reddit-fmf-deal-scraper/README.md

 $ python3 fmf-bot.py
 ```
 After this, you should see a message in your Reddit inbox or there should be a message in whoever you sent it to.

-## Future Implementations
-* Automate script to run periodically
-* Change script to comb through new posts if automated to run periodically
-* Create filter or search specifications for deals to look for; type of wardrobe, cost, size, brand, etc.
-* Option to send SMS text instead of a message to Reddit inbox (?)

 ## Author